eliasuran/mpuVim/README.md

   By default, mpuVim provides you with the language server for the most popular languages, but using Mason, you can install lsp's for any language you would like.
 (Read more about Mason in guidelines)

-  For theme, mpuVim uses Rose Pine Moon with a transparent background by default, allowing for you to use your favorite background in the terminal.
+  For theme, mpuVim uses kanagawa wave by default.
 However, anything is customizable.
 (Read more about customizing the config yourself in guidelines)

   If you are tired of bloated, slow text editors and want a simple and easily customizable Neovim configuration, mpuVim is for you!